Curatour/backend/graphql_documentation.md

 ## Nested Query Example

+GraphQL allows relational queries to be made when associations between models exist.

+For example, a Tour has many Events, and each Event belong to a Venue.
+So the below nested query can be made:

-Query all tours
+- Query all `tours {...}`

-  - sub-query for each tour's events
+  - sub-query for each tour's `events {...}`
-    - sub-query each event's venue
+    - sub-query each event's `venue {...}`

   <b>GQL Example</b>